How Discord underlies the Noise Resilience of Quantum Illumination: Discussion

-In our paper, we assume the worst-case scenario where the presence or absence of the target are equiprobable events, so that the variable $X$ has uniform distribution $p_0 = p_1 = 1/2$.
-(This condition is assumed for both simplicitly and similarity with the original quantum illumination protocol.
-However, it is not necessary in general, since our derivation continues to hold for binary variables with arbitrary distributions.)
-We then quantify the advantage of quantum illumination in terms of improved Shannon distinguishability of the quantum scheme over the best possible conventional approach, i.e., we consider $\Delta I = I_q - \imaxc$, where $I_q = \SD(\rho^{(0)}_{AB},\rho^{(1)}_{AB})$ and $\imaxc = \max_{\Phi} \mathrm{SD}(\rho^{(0)}_c,\rho^{(1)}_c)$, where the maximization is taken over all pure states $\Phi$ of a single qudit.

-In choosing an information theoretic quantifier (Shannon distinguishability), we are adopting a measure of performance which is different from that introduced by Lloyd~\cite{Lloyd2008}, where quantum illumination was quantified by the probability of guessing $x$ correctly.
-Both measures carry operational meaning.
-In gambling scenarios where Alice bets double or nothing on $x$, for example, the probability of success measures the chance that Alice wins each round; whereas the amount of information Alice gains about $x$ dictates Alice's expected earnings using Kelly's optimal betting strategy~\cite{Kelly56}.
-The performance measures are closely related: Knowledge of one bounds the other from both above and below, and the scaling properties of the two measures coincide~\cite{Fuchs1999}.
-In using an information theoretic quantifier, we have followed an approach similar to that of quantum reading~\cite{Pirandola2011}, where the mutual information was used to better characterize the optimal readout of a classical memory.

-\textbf{Acknowledgements} We would like to thank Si-Hui Tan, Ping Koy Lam, Syed Assad, Thomas Symul, Kavan Modi and Jing Yan Haw for discussions.
-This work is supported by the NSERC, the Leverhulme Trust, the Engineering and Physical Sciences Research Council (EPSRC), the National Research Foundation, the Ministry Education in Singapore Grant and the Academic Research Fund Tier 3 MOE2012-T3-1-009, the National Basic Research Program of China Grant 2011CBA00300, 2011CBA00302 and the National Natural Science Foundation of China Grant 61033001, 61061130540.
-Part of this work was performed while C.~W. was visiting CQT in Singapore.
+\acknowledgements We would like to thank Si-Hui Tan, Ping Koy Lam, Syed Assad, Thomas Symul, Marco Piani, and Jing Yan Haw for discussions.
+This work is supported by the NSERC, the Leverhulme Trust, the Engineering and Physical Sciences Research Council (EPSRC) Grant EP/L011298/1, the National Research Foundation, the Ministry Education in Singapore Grant and the Academic Research Fund Tier 3 MOE2012-T3-1-009, the National Basic Research Program of China Grant 2011CBA00300, 2011CBA00302, the National Natural Science Foundation of China Grant 11450110058, 61033001, 61361136003 and the John Templeton Foundation Grant 53914 {\em ``Occam's Quantum Mechanical Razor: Can Quantum theory admit the Simplest Understanding of Reality?''}.